CORROBORATING WITNESS—E.P. SANDERS

 Temple leadership was subject to state influence and widely criticized.

-Scripture functioned symbolically as well as legally.
+Scripture functioned symbolically as well as legally — and that symbolic language was widely intelligible.

 This testimony establishes historical context only.